morpho-org/pandvil/README.md

 ## Architecture

 1. **Docker Container**: Provides isolated environment with all dependencies
+2. **Primary Neon Branch**: Created on startup from the parent branch, cleaned of all schemas
-2. **Ephemeral Neon Branches**: Each run gets its own database branch
+3. **Instance Branches**: Each instance gets its own dedicated Neon branch forked from the primary branch
-3. **Anvil Instances**: Local blockchain forks with high `slotsInAnEpoch` to prevent finalization
+4. **Anvil Instances**: Local blockchain forks
-4. **Ponder Instances**: Each gets a unique schema in the run's database branch
+5. **Ponder Instances**: Each runs on its own dedicated database branch
-5. **Management Server**: Controls lifecycle of instances
+6. **Management Server**: Controls lifecycle of branches and instances